 Hochlantsch at 1720 m / 5643 ft above sea level is the highest peak in the Almenland region.
 The starting point for my hike is Teichalm, which is located about 30 km / 19 miles northeast of Graz.
 Together with the nearby Sommeralm, Teichalm is the largest continuous area with alpine pastures in the Alps. […]

 In a mountain valley far north in the state of Styria you find the holiday resort Mariazell, that is particularly suitable for families.
 Whether you want a holiday to relax or participate in a range outdoor activities, you never travel far to have fun.
 Furthermore, there is also a small lake nearby where you can […]

-Green Lake, its setting is simply stunning.
-A green emerald surrounded by the Hochschwab Mountains and forests.
+Green Lake and its setting are stunning — a green emerald surrounded by the Hochschwab Mountains and forests.
 Consequently, the Green Lake (Grüner See) in Styria has become a very popular destination.
 During the main central European holiday period, it can be very crowded.
-Nonetheless, if you manage to visit outside peak vacation times, you can […]
+Nonetheless, if you visit outside the busiest times in the summer, […]

 Most of the canyons and gorges in Austria are maintained by public or private conservation organisations, and you pay an entrance fee.
 The fee covers the maintenance and conservation projects in the area.
 Many canyons offer suitable hikes for the whole family, and only a few are best hiked by seasoned hikers.
 We have collected […]